 If the investigation determines that the actions of an OQ qualified individual performing and/or directing and observing the performance of a covered task(s) contributed to an accident/incident, that individual's OQ qualification(s) on the specific covered task(s) identified must be immediately revoked by notifying the OQ Administrator, who will enter the revocation into the record keeping system.
 Management of the revoked employee must provide an explanation detailing the investigation findings regarding OQ.
 Employee must be retrained as appropriate, re-qualified as outlined in Appendix A (Natural Gas), Appendix B (Hazardous Liquids) and Appendix J (KMLT Hazardous Liquids) for initial qualification(s).
-Once the employee has completed the required training and requalification, management of the revoked employee must contact the OQ Administrator to confirm the employee is ready for reinstatement.
+Once the employee has completed the required training and requalification, management of the revoked employee is ready for reinstatement.
 The OQ Administrator will document the reinstatement in the record retention database.